alumet-dev/developer-book/src/chapter_1.md

 }
 ```

-This function is called by Alumet each time a measure is needed, so it's in this function that we need to retrieve value.
+This function is called by Alumet each time a measure is needed, so it's in this function that we need to retrieve the value.
 For this example, let's read data from the **/dev/urandom** file.
 Here is the code: